Lacrymology/states/doc/intro.rst

 - ProFTPd
 - Git server

-States for integration between operating system:
+States for integration between operating system: #TODO

-- Diamond, a daemon that gather statistics on thousands of metrics and send it to Graphite server.
+- Diamond, a daemon that gathers statistics on thousands of metrics and sends it to Graphite server.
 - NRPE (Nagios Remote Plugin Executor), the only Nagios component in a state.
+  #TODO ???
   It's called by Shinken server to perform checks.
 - Raven client to report error to Sentry
-- StatsD, a daemon that receive stats from some application and periodically send them to Graphite server.
+- StatsD, a daemon that receives stats from some applications and periodically sends them to Graphite server.

-Others states, such as:
+Other states, such as:

 - Salt web UI
 - Salt REST API
-- Reprepro an APT repository server
+- Reprepro an APT repository server #TODO Reprepro ???

-States for testing and it's requirements.
+States for testing and its requirements.
 More details on this topic in file testing document.

 Philosophy
 ----------

-This repository deploy only Open-Source software (OSS), so far.
-By building a complete infrastructure on top of OSS guarantee that these states don't depends on a specific individual or company.
+This repository deploys only Open-Source software (OSS), so far.
+By building a complete infrastructure on top of OSS guarantee that these states don't depend on a specific individual or company.
 The deployed software can be troubleshoot and fixed internally.
-If an OSS community still exists around any software that cause an issue, the community can fix the bug and help to improve the running infrastructure for free.
+If an OSS community still exists around any software that causes an issue, the community can fix the bug and help to improve the running infrastructure for free.

 If the authors and/or maintainers of that repository aren't available anymore to support it, anybody can take over it.

-All the states had been designed to configure themselves from Salt Pillars data.
+All the states had been designed to configure themselves from Salt Pillar data.
-Some configuration are hardcoded because they're linked to a specific release of the component it deploy, as it's still unknown what the upcoming new release will requires.
+Some configuration are hardcoded because they link to a specific release of the component it deploy #TODO they-it???, as it's still unknown what upcoming releases will require.

-The limitation of those states are the limit of the deployed software.
-Example:
+The limitations of those states are the limitations of the deployed software.
-If a component is known to not scale on more than 100 servers.
+Example: if a component is known to not scale on more than 100 servers.
 The state will only be able to achieve a scalable deployment to 100 servers.
-If an OSS application contains a bug that affect the infrastructure, the state can't be blame for it.
-It's just a recipe that deploy and infrastructure and manage the configurations.
+If an OSS application contains a bug that affect the infrastructure, the state can't be blamed for it.
+It's just a recipe that deploys infrastructure and manages configurations.

 The states come with highly polished integration between themselves and the infrastructure support tools.
 The integration is optional but highly recommended.

-The states and pillars are the documentation!
+The states and pillars are documentations!
 These states try to do everything requires to have a fully working application.
 Human intervention is avoided at all costs.
-This allow to only backup the data that is produced by the application, example:
+This allow to only backup the data that is produced by the application, for
-In PostgreSQL it's the dump of all databases.
+example: In PostgreSQL, it's the dump of all databases.
 As the configuration files are managed by the states and pillars, they don't need to be backup.
-Nor the binaries, as they're available trough the package manager.
+Nor the binaries, as they're available through the package manager.
-So, well documented states and pillars, can document what the infrastructure is and how global pieces are plugged together.
+So, well documented states and pillars can document what the infrastructure is and how global pieces are plugged together.
 Thus eliminate most of the documents requirements and make it very easy to plan a disaster recovery plan.
 By eliminating all human intervention on the servers themselves, except for